DRJ Glossary of Business Continuity Terms

 Business Continuity Management System (BCMS)

-Part of the overall management system that establishes, implements, operates, monitors, reviews, maintains and improves business continuity.
+Part of the overall business resilience program that establishes, implements, operates, monitors, reviews, maintains and improves business continuity.

 Business Continuity Management Team

-A group of individuals functionally responsible for directing the development and execution of the business continuity plan, as well as responsible for declaring a disaster and providing direction during the recovery process, both pre-disaster and post-disaster.
+A group of individuals functionally responsible for directing the development and execution of the business continuity management program, as well as responsible for declaring a disaster and providing direction during the recovery process, both pre-disaster and post-disaster.

 Business Continuity Maturity Model (BCMM)